osmond-lab/eeb314/docs/lectures/lecture-02.md

 ## 1. Plots of variables over time
 <hr>

-We've already seen two examples of this in the previous lecture.
-Let's repeat the discrete-time migration example step by step.

-We first write a recursive function (actually, a "generator" in Python) to generate values of the population size, $n(t)$, at sequential time points, $t$.
+The first plot is of the variables over time.
+We've already seen two examples of this in the previous lecture, for both evolution during extreme events and migration.
+In both cases we wrote recursive functions (actually, "generator"s in Python) to generate values of the variables at sequential time points.

+Here let's look at a simpler example to demonstrate the essence of the method by hand.
+Take the recursion for the migration example $n(t+1) = (n(t)+M)(1+B-D-BD)$, ignore migration, $M=0$, and create a new parameter, $R=1+B-D-BD$.
+Our simplified recursion is then

+$n(t+1)=Rn(t)$.

+This is called **exponential growth** (technically "geometric" growth in discrete time) and the only parameter of the model, $R$, is referred to as the reproductive value.

+To plot a variable over time we

+- choose an initial condition,
+- choose parameter values, and
+- numerically iterate the equation.

+Here let's choose initial condition $n(0)=100$ and parameter value $R=2$.
+Now we can iterate:

+$n(1) = Rn(0) = 2\times100 = 200$

+$n(2) = Rn(1) = 2\times200 = 400$

+$\vdots$

+After doing this a few more times we can plot

 <pre data-executable="true" data-language="python">
+import numpy as np
+import matplotlib.pyplot as plt

+# recursion
-def discrete_model(n0, b, d, m, tmax):
+def exp_growth(n0, R, tmax):
-    '''define generator for population size'''
+    '''define generator for exponential growth'''

     # set initial values
     t,n=0,n0